 Konoske has maintained a healthy lifestyle and diet for most of her adult life.
-She tends a large garden and raises a beef on her small farm, growing and raising food for her own consumption.
+She tends a large garden and at one time, raised beef on their small farm, growing and raising food for her own consumption.
 Her experience in functional medicine helped her overcome Lyme Disease in 2015.
-She treated her symptoms with the same protocols she recommends to her patients – a detox, prescriptive diet, supplements, and lifestyle changes.
+She treated her symptoms with the same protocols she recommends to her patients – which are rooted in diet and lifestyle changes.

 “Anyone can heal,” Konoske says.
 “People have been told they can’t heal, but if you have a chronic disease there is an answer to your condition.”